 Free-range chickens are great at finding their own food during warm months.
 However, they’re going to require a little extra help with their food when all their warm-weather sources are gone or frozen.

-Feed chickens a high-quality food two or three times each day, with one extra feeding at dusk.
-This helps them increase body heat during the long, cold night.
+Feed chickens high-quality food two or three times each day, with one extra feeding at dusk.
+This helps them increase body heat during long, cold nights.
 Cracked corn can be a good supplement to use in the winter to boost energy, but it’s not a complete nutrition source.

 If you really want to pamper your chickens in the winter, bring them out some warm mush to dine on.
 This will stimulate your chickens’ appetites if they aren’t already eating as much as they should.